hphelion/documentation/commercial/GA1/commerical.services-swift-diagnosis-disk-health-hpssacli.md

 2. Copy the package from SEED to machine where the disks to be monitored.

-		scp hpssacli.tar.gz heat-admin@192.0.2.34:
+		scp hpssacli.tar.gz heat-admin@<IP address of machine>

 3. Login to the server where the utility is copied and install the package.

-		root@hLinux:~# ssh heat-admin@192.0.2.34

-		The package will be available in /home/heat-admin/
+		ssh heat-admin@<IP address of machine>

+4. Change the directory

 		cd /home/heat-admin/

+5. List the files

+		ls
-		Install the package.
-For now, tar ball will be extracted.
+	All the files present in that directory will be displayed.

+6. Search `tar -xvf hpssacli.tar.gz`

+7. Extract the tar file.

 		 tar -xvf hpssacli.tar.gz

-		The binary hpssacli will be in /home/heat-admin/hp/hpssacli/bld
+	The extracted binary file will be available in `/home/heat-admin/hp/hpssacli/bld`

+8. Install the binary file.

+	 	run `hpssacli`

-		The diagnostics can be done either in the server or from SEED through ssh.
+**Note**: The diagnostics can be done either in the server or from SEED through ssh.

+##Examples

+* Example to collect the diagnostic report of the controllers in the server
+* Example to collect the diagnostic report using ssh from SEED.